hyeondg/warehouse/_posts/2021-03-19-pl-identifier.md

 ```

-*All the materials are from CS320 class held on KAIST, 2021 spring.*
+*All the materials are from CS320 class held on 2021 spring, KAIST.*